Liberian national transitional government: September 1994: Akosombo Agreement

 The installation of LNTG failed to contain violence.
 By mid-1994 the ULIMO factional conflict had driven ULIMO-K to retreat to Lofa County, where more violence ensued.
 And with the mandate of LTNG expiring in September 1994, there was pressure to reach a new agreement that would allow for a mandate extension.
-In August 1994 the new ECOWAS chair, Ghanian president Jerry Rawlings, called on the Liberian faction to come to Accra for talks.
+In August 1994 the new ECOWAS chair, Ghanaian president Jerry Rawlings, called on the Liberian faction to come to Accra for talks.
 LNTG, UN and OAU were invited to act as facilitators for the talks.

 On September 12, 1994, the Akosombo Agreement was signed by NPFL (Charles Taylor), ULIMO-K (Alhaji Kromah) and the AFL (Hezekiah Bowen).
 The Agreement outlined that there would be a five-member Council of State (including Taylor from NPFL, Kromah from ULIMO-K, Bowen from AFL, one member nominated jointly by Taylor and Kromah and one member from the Liberian National Conference 'of political and civic groups').
 It provided for decision-making by simple majority votes in the Council of State.
 The Council of State would have a rotating chairman post.
 Whilst the Agreement gave authority to ECOMOG to manage borders, disarmament and arms searches, it also provided for the LNTG to be able to use force in cooperation with ECOMOG.
-The agreement gave LNTG responsibility to restructure Liberian military with assistance from ECOMOG, UN and friendly governments, in order for the armed forces to include people from all warring factions.
+The agreement gave LNTG responsibility to restructure Liberian military with assistance from ECOMOG, UN and friendly governments, for the armed forces to include people from all warring factions.

 The Akosombo Agreement stipulated that a new LNTG ministerial cabinet would be formed and that the Transitional Legislative Assembly be expanded from 35 to 49 members (one additional member would be added from each of the 13 counties of Liberia).
 National elections would be scheduled for October 1995 if conditions of disarmament and demobilization of warring factions had been met.
-The Ghanian government was the sole mediator during the Akosombo talks process.
+The Ghanaian government was the sole mediator during the Akosombo talks process.

 At the time of the signing of the Akosombo Agreement intense fighting raged across Liberia.
 Taylor had been expelled from his headquarters in Gbargna and Kromah had lost his headquarters in Tubmanburg.
 In south-eastern Liberia NPFL and LPC clashed, whilst in the central regions NPFL and ULIMO-J fought over territory.
 The Akosombo Agreement did not include NPFL-CRC, ULIMO-J, the Lofa Defense Force (LDF) or the Liberian Peace Council (LPC), in spite of the fact that these groups combined now controlled large swaths of territory in Liberia.
 LPC and the LDF were invited to the talks, but abstained from attending.
 ULIMO-J were present in Akosombo but did not sign the agreement (later they did however send a letter to President Rawlings of Ghana, declaring their endorsement of the Akosombo Agreement).